simplworld/simpl-modelservice/README.md

 $ profile.sh -u myusers.txt
 ```

-And it will spawn 3 workers, each one set up to `.call` and `.publish` as one of those users.
+This will spawn 3 workers, each one set up to `.call` and `.publish` as one of those users.

 The `profile.sh` script invokes the `profile` management command.